What’s a Stress Rash?

 Are Stress Rashes Common?

 Yes.
 Most people will experience stress at some point in their lives, and stress rashes are a common symptom of stress.
 Stress can cause a chemical response in the body which can cause a rash to occur.
-Some underlying conditions can also cause rashes that may be made worse with stress.
+In addition, some underlying conditions can also cause rashes that may be made worse with stress.

 These conditions include: